lupyuen2/wip-nuttx/Documentation/platforms/risc-v/eic7700x/boards/starpro64/index.rst

 Booting
 =======

-To boot NuttX on StarPro64, `install TFTP Server <https://lupyuen.github.io/articles/starpro64#boot-nuttx-over-tftp>`_ on our computer.
+To boot NuttX on StarPro64, `install a TFTP Server <https://lupyuen.github.io/articles/starpro64#boot-nuttx-over-tftp>`_ on our computer.

 Copy the file ``Image-starpro64`` from the previous section to the TFTP Server,